 Parents MUST sign their child in/out each day through the Brightwheel app.
 Directions will be provided at the beginning of the year on this procedure.
-The sign in code will be available at the entrance to the classroom.
+The sign in code will be available at the entrance to the classroom and playground.
 Any changes in the child’s schedule or pick-up person should be noted in writing and given to a teacher or adjusted through the app.

 The school does not have a bus and parents are required to make their own arrangements to bring their child to and from class.

 We will release children only to persons for whom the center has written authorization.
 We will make exceptions only if in an emergency and the parents speak directly, in person or by phone, with a staff member.
 A photo ID is required to release your child.